Leyte, Philippines - Mahanagdong, 1998

 The following night dinner was served as usual and a huge plate of fried seeds was served as a dessert.

-At any rate, the next time I came back, there were a number road side stands selling fried Jack Fruit seeds.
+At any rate, when I returned, there were a number road side stands selling fried Jack Fruit seeds.

-I managed to help the local economy through Creative Cooking.
+I managed to help out the local economy through Creative Cooking.

-Another career I dreamed of having was that of a Entomologist (Bugs and Insects).
+Another career I dreamed of having was that of an Entomologist (Bugs and Insects).

-I found the subject still interesting and took full advantage bug pictire taking taking opportunities.
+I found the subject still interesting and took full advantage bug picture-taking taking opportunities.

 The one I forgot was the Coconut beetle!.